 Sex Stratification and Other Demographic Variables

-Abstracts from randomized trials and cohorts should follow the ICMJE guidelines, including reporting of study designs (eg, prospective, observational, randomized, double-blind, STROBE, CONSORT, or others), statistical methods, and outcomes by demographic variables.
-For human clinical or epidemiological studies, the presentation should provide sex-stratified results or identify who was included if it includes only a single population.
-Abstracts of preclinical data including the use of cell lines and animal studies should include the sex of the animals or the sex of the source of the cell lines.
+Presentations from randomized trials and cohorts should follow the ICMJE guidelines, including reporting of study designs (eg, prospective, observational, randomized, double-blind, STROBE, CONSORT, or others), statistical methods, and outcomes by demographic variables.
+For human clinical or epidemiologic studies, the presentation should provide sex-stratified results or identify who was included if it includes only a single population.
+Presentations of preclinical data including the use of cell lines and animal studies should include the sex of the animals or the sex of the source of the cell lines.
 If data are not available on sex (as assigned at birth) or gender (where gender is relevant to the study results), this should be identified as a limitation in the study.

-Use of Appropriate Terminology
+Use of People-First Language and Appropriate Terminology

 It is important to use “people first” language such as “people with HIV” rather than “HIV-infected people.”
 Similarly, do not characterize people by their conditions.
-“People with diabetes” is preferred over “diabetics”; “patients with cirrhosis” rather than “cirrhotics;” “people who inject drugs” rather than ‘drug abusers.”
+“People with diabetes” is preferred over “diabetics”; “patients with cirrhosis” rather than “cirrhotics”; “people who inject drugs” rather than “drug abusers.”
 Out of respect for their contributions to our scientific advances, avoid calling study volunteers “subjects.”
 The preferred terms are study “participants” or “volunteers.”
-Ensure correct use of the terms sex (when reporting biological factors) and gender (identity, psychosocial or cultural factors).
+Ensure correct use of the terms sex (when reporting biologic factors) and gender (identity, psychosocial or cultural factors).
 Appropriate terminology such as “cisgender” (people whose gender matches the sex assigned at birth) or “transgender” (people whose gender does not match the sex assigned at birth) should be used.

-Abstracts Describing New Compounds
+Presentations Describing New Compounds

 Please be sure to include information sufficient to allow for meaningful review of compound data; this can include isolation, activity, chemical structure, mechanism of action, toxic effects, and pharmacologic data.
-The chemical or molecular structure must be shown in the presentation (it need not be part of the abstract or be published in the abstract eBook).
+The chemical or molecular structure must be shown in the presentation (it need not be part of the abstract or be published in the Abstract eBook).

 If study data are accepted for publication or presentation after the abstract submission to CROI, and that publication or presentation is expected to take place before CROI, the presenting author must contact CROI at CROIabstracts@iasusa.org to provide details as soon as the presentation is accepted for review, presentation, or publication in another venue or outlet.
-Please be aware that, although publication in these circumstances will not necessarily prevent presentation of the research at CROI, our strong preference is that any additional publication or presentation happen either simultaneous to or after presentation at CROI.
+Please be aware that although publication in these circumstances will not necessarily prevent presentation of the research at CROI, our strong preference is that any additional publication or presentation happen either simultaneous to or following presentation at CROI.
 Requests to publish or present research accepted for presentation at CROI prior to its presentation at CROI will be evaluated on a case-by-case basis.
 Failure to notify the conference promptly regarding plans to publish or present a CROI-accepted abstract prior to CROI may result in the removal of the study from the conference program.